ChrisTitusTech/website/content/posts/2020/2020-buyers-guide.md

 Why Razer?
 Did they pay me or something? *Nope!*
 Razer has a bunch of cool features, but also has a great open source project called OpenRazer <https://openrazer.github.io/> for any operating system.
 You can do all kinds of fun macros with them and I picked these two above because they are rather quiet and I hate noise.
 Most people would prefer a full mechanical and if you are interested in this check out the project above and pick a compatible device for your needs!

-Plain Jane Keyboard and Mouse selection?
-Logitech
+### Logitech Options

 - MK545 Keyboard and Mouse Combo from Logitech - $50 - <https://amzn.to/3pEPSxO>

+#### 3 Device Switching Keyboard and Mouse

+- M720 Logitech M720 Wireless Triathlon Mouse $30 - <https://amzn.to/3fseOUu>
+- Logitech K780 Multi-Device Wireless Keyboard $100 - <https://amzn.to/33bKBUO>

 ## TitusPi